Anagabsoares/AdaPrecourse/README.md

 ## Intro

     This repository is a product of the Ada Precourse - offered by Ada Developers Academy, which has as its main goal to prepare its students to starting the classes.
-    It  focused on reviewing the  fundamentals of programming such as conditional **flows, loops, functions, lists, dictionaries and Python basics**.
+    It  focused on reviewing the  fundamentals of programming such as conditional flows, loops, functions, lists, dictionaries and Python basics.